|1||Gold Bar, Washington|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Fresno air is currently 8.5 times above the WHO annual air quality guideline value
+PM2.5 concentration in Fresno is currently 4.9 times the WHO annual air quality guideline value

 Moderate 100 US AQI